 - Redding County was a county proposed by a committee of the California Constitutional Convention.
 Before the statute was adopted, the legislature changed the name to Shasta County.

-California Counties with Burned Courthouses
+List of California Counties with Burned Courthouses

 The damage to California courthouses considerably has a bearing on genealogists in just about every way.
 Not only are these types of historic buildings torn from all of our lifetimes, so are the archives they stored: marriage, wills, probate, land records, among others.
 Once destroyed they’re destroyed permanently.
 Despite the fact that they have already been placed on mircofilm, computers and film burn as well.
 The most tragic aspect of this is the reason why almost all of our courthouses are destroyed as a result of arsonist.
 Although, not all the records were damaged or lost.
 Many California counties have experienced a loss of records due to courthouse fires, floods, and theft.